insure logo

 Least expensive ZIP codes

-The least expensive ZIP code in South Carolina for bundling home and auto insurance is 29575, with an average cost of $3,369.
-Here are the 10 cheapest ZIP codes:
+The least expensive ZIP code in South Carolina for home and auto insurance bundling is 29575 at an average rate of $3,369.
+See the 10 least expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference